Alphabetliu/pydas/README.md

 # SKLOE PyDAS

-A python implemented package for experiment data analysis (FDAS in Python!).
+A python package for experiment data analysis (FDAS in Python!).

 Copyright &copy; 2018